Pod mods are ALL the rage these days, and Suorin’s range is very popular. But what’s the best option? The Suorin Air or Suorin Drop – let’s find out!

-If you can’t be bothered to do that, no problem: a pod mod is a vape that is portable, super portable in this context, that has everything contained within one space.
+A pod mod is a vape that is portable, super portable in this context, that has everything contained within one space.

 And this makes them ideal starter kits for beginners.
 And doubly useful as a smoking cessation tool, as they’re just so simple to use.

 E Juice comes in pods, hence the nomenclature, and these are easily installed into the device.

 These types of vapes are VERY popular, as they’re simple, provide great performance and do not cost much money.

 And today we’re going to be looking at two of the most well known in the game right now, the Suorin Air and the Suorin Drop

 The Air is a 400 mah battery with a 1.2-ohm atomizer cartridge that holds 2ML.